 An impairment exists when the carrying value of an asset or cash-generating unit exceeds its recoverable amount, which is the higher of its fair value less costs to sell and its value in use.
 The fair value less costs to sell calculation is based on available data from binding sales transactions, conducted at arm's length, for similar assets or observable market prices less incremental costs for disposing of the asset.
 The value in use calculation is based on a discounted cash flow model.
-The cash flows are derived from the budget for the next five to ten years and do not include restructuring activities that the Group and Company are not yet committed to or significant future investments that will enhance the asset's performance of the CGU being tested.
-The growth in revenue is based on management's best estimates of the occupancy rates and the average daily room rates of the Group and Company for the year taking into consideration historical entity-specific data and future sales strategies.
+The cash flows are derived from the budget for the next five to ten years and do not include restructuring activities that the Group and Company are not yet committed to or significant future investments that will enhance the asset's performance of the GGU being tested.
+The year taking into consideration historical entity-specific data and future sales strategies.
 The recoverable amount is most sensitive to the discount rate used for the discounted cash flow model as well as the expected future cash inflows and the growth rate used for extrapolation purposes.
 The key assumptions used to determine the recoverable amount for the different CGUs are disclosed and further explained in notes 15, 28 and 31.
 The Group's and Company's cash flow forecasts and key assumptions have been amended to consider the impact of the COVID-19 pandemic on business operations.